 - A strategy summary is a bare-bones description of strategy for management use only.

-- A list of the most important tactics is also bare-bones description, for management use only.
+- Execution is also bare-bones description, for management use only.
 It lays out tactics to execute strategy, like pricing, marketing, product or service development, financing, and so forth.

 - Concrete specifics including review schedule, assumptions, milestones, tasks, and performance metrics.
 Milestones include dates, deadlines, and budgets.
 Tasks include responsibility assignments and budgets.

 - Essential forecasts including sales, spending, and cash flow.

 This lean plan is clearly not the “elaborate business plan” that lean startup experts reject.
 Unlike the elaborate plan, the lean plan doesn’t include carefully worded summaries or detailed business information for outsiders.
 It is not even a document.
 It’s a collection of lists, tables, and bullet points.

 Just like lean manufacturing and lean startups, lean business planning is a process of continuous improvement.
 It takes small steps, analyzes results, and makes corrections.
 I’ve revised the classic PDCA cycle to make a lean planning version that I now call PRRR, for plan-run-review-revise.
 So lean business planning is more than just the lean plan itself.
 It’s the plan plus regular review and revisions.
 It’s never finished.
 Every latest version will need revision within a few weeks.

 As much as the lean startup experts complain about what they call the elaborate business plan, real businesses, in the real world, do occasionally need to present a business plan to outsiders.
 They have what I call business plan events, when a business plan is required.